 Doug was quickly transported by EMTs to the University of New Mexico Hospital where he was diagnosed with a heart attack involving one of the major arteries of his heart.
 Less than 90 minutes after Doug noticed the pains in his chest, he was receiving the three stents that would save his life.
 In the following years, Doug has required the placement of 5 more stents.
 Doug’s medical conditions put him at high-risk of serious complications and illness should he contract the coronavirus.
 His medical team, including his primary care provider, cardiologist and oncologist, all agreed that it would be in Doug’s best interest to receive the COVID-19 vaccine.
 However, with Doug’s underlying health conditions, it was vital that certain precautions be followed to ensure his safety.
 Doug’s oncologist created a medical protocol outlining what must be done for Doug to receive the vaccine.

 The COVID-19 vaccine effort in New Mexico – where Doug now resides – is being led by the state’s public health department.
 The department did not have the resources or capability to accommodate the necessary protocols needed.
-That’s when Doug’s primary care provider contacted Dr. Chris Hudson, Mercy Regional Medical Center's Chief Medical Officer.
+That’s when Doug’s primary care provider contacted Dr. Chris Hudson, Mercy Hospital's Chief Medical Officer.

 With the support of Mercy Regional Medical Center’s Vaccine Coordinator Kraig Jones, who is leading Mercy Regional Medical Center’s COVID-19 vaccination and testing efforts, Mercy Regional Medical Center was able to accommodate Doug’s medical protocol and provide a safe environment in which Doug could receive his vaccine.
 Doug was scheduled for the first vaccine appointment of the day.
-Mercy Regional Medical Center’s Emergency Department was prepared to offer medical assistance should Doug have a negative reaction after receiving the vaccine.
-Rebekah Keil, CNA on Mercy Regional Medical Center’s Ortho/Spine unit, stayed with and observed Doug for one-hour before he was released home.
+Mercy Hospital's Emergency Department was prepared to offer medical assistance should Doug have a negative reaction after receiving the vaccine.
+Rebekah Keil, CNA on Mercy Hospital’s Ortho/Spine unit, stayed with and observed Doug for one-hour before he was released home.
 In the following days, Doug experienced mild side effects but nothing more.

-Grateful for the extra care provided by Mercy Regional Medical Center to ensure his safety, Doug encourages others with similar underlying health conditions and concerns to speak with their primary care provider.
+Grateful for the extra care provided by Mercy Hospital to ensure his safety, Doug encourages others with similar underlying health conditions and concerns to speak with their primary care provider.